Seeed-Studio/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_RP2040/XIAO-RP2040-Zephyr-RTOS.md

 git clone https://github.com/Cosmic-Bee/xiao-zephyr-examples
 ```

-Additional sample projects will be placed in this same applications folder and further modified as we will need to alter them to allow for USB console support to connect for serial output.

 ## Hardware Preparation

 If you want to follow this tutorial through everything, you will need to prepare the following.